rahulssv/test-ppc64le/README.md

 # Test-PPC64LE
-- we test workflows on org
+- we test workflows on org on gha